pbgollo/Pulse/README.md

 ## ☕ Usando o Pulse

-Para usar o aplicativo, recomenda-se que seja lido o artigo do projeto.
+Para um melhor entendimento do funcionamento do aplicativo, recomenda-se ler a seção 5 do artigo do projeto.

 ## 🤝 Colaboradores